 You held my hand when I started crying and I remember thinking that I must have done something truly breathtaking in another life to have found you in this one.
 To be there with me, sharing this awful moment – the stuff of nightmares – when everything was crashing down around us.

 Sometimes I think cancer is hardest on the families.
 At least I have a goal.
 A target.
 A treatment plan.
 You have hope.
-You also have a full-time job, all the worry, and two small children to look after whilst I’m in hospital recovering from major surgery.
+You also have a full-time job, all the worry, and two small children to look after whilst I was in hospital recovering from major surgery and then chemo.

 I don’t know what our future holds.
 I hope with all my heart that I can be a part of it for as long as I can but if I can’t, and if the worst befalls me, then at least our girls have you.
 Who cares if you can’t tie a ponytail or remember all the names of Emily’s Barbies.
 These things can be learnt, whereas your love for them is intuitive.

-I have a secret Father’s Day gift for you this year (because all mums of small children get to choose the presents).
+I have a secret gift for you this year.
 It’s a promise, a guarantee that I’ll fight this disease with everything I have because I refuse to accept that our numbers end here.
-I see my fortieth in three years time and I see your fiftieth in nine.
+I see my fortieth in two years time and I see your fiftieth in nine.

 Most of all I see you and me and our girls.
 Together.